kennyhei/Space-Invaders/README.md

 # Space Invaders

 Space Invaders is a classic two-dimensional shooter game made by Tomohiro Nishikado in 1978.
-This is my version of the game for a software project.
+This is my version of the game for a software project course.

 You are controlling a space ship which can shoot missiles and your goal is to destroy alien invaders before they get too close.
 Unfortunately invaders won't